Affording Monte Cassino School

 - For returning parents, tax forms submitted for the previous school year will need to be resubmitted.

 - If current year, signed tax returns are not available on March 15, a conditional financial aid award will be made.
+Awards will not be finalized until after submission of current, signed tax information.

 - Non U.S. residents must submit official income/asset verification forms, foreign tax returns, and/or wage statements.